bergesinstitute/graf-method/book-4-unit-7.md

 tiempo de manera completa.
 Podemos usarlo utilizando días u horas como referencia, no teniendo un verbo en la acción que sucede más tarde.

-> In English: The problem is that the action that happens second (*by the time Juan gets here*) needs to use the subjunctive mood (which will be seen in volume 5) in Spanish.
+💂 The problem is that the action that happens second (*by the time Juan gets here*) needs to use the subjunctive mood (which will be seen in volume 5) in Spanish.
 So, for now, we cannot use this tense completely.
 We can use it by using days or hours as a reference, not having a verb in the action that happens later.